ncn-foreigners/paper-nonprob-qcal/README.md

-# Repository for the paper "Inference for non-probability samples using the calibration approach for quantiles"
+# Repository for the paper "Quantile balancing inverse probability weighting for non-probability samples"

 ## Working paper

 [Arxiv version](https://arxiv.org/abs/2403.09726)

-[Here](paper/beresewicz-szymkowiak-nonprob-qcal.pdf) is the lastest version of the paper.
+[Here](paper/paper-nonprob-qcal.pdf) is the lastest version of the paper.

 ## Requirements